MarinerT/CreatingIPProfiles/README.md

 ### Modelling & Evaluation

-#### Collaborative Filtering: Model-Based, User to User (IP to IP) with Cosine Similarity
+#### First Approach: Collaborative Filtering: Model-Based, User to User (IP to IP) with Cosine Similarity

 **FAILED**

 ![](img/cosine_collab.png)

 My first attempt to create a recommender through profiles was a model-based Collaborative Filtering User to User approach using cosine similarity.
 The idea was to create vectors of the most highly visited sites for each IP address.
 However, nearly 100% of the cosine similarities between the path ways for the most popular documents were perfectly aligned.
 In the above Scatter Plot of the distribution of cosine to a normalized count for that cosine reveals that a significant majority are very similar, too similar in fact to distinguish behavioral patterns.
 3,426,201 paths were analysed.
+In short, you can't recommend something when both users saw exactly the same things; there's nothing to recommend.

 The script can be found here: [scripts/collab_filter_u2u.py]

-Document Recommender
-NMF/SVD/SVDS

-Visual Representation of the Sample Events: each node represents a document with its size showing the document's degree of betweenness centrality.
+#### Second Approach: SVD User-Item Collaborative Filtering

+*to be filled in*

+#### Third Approach: Network Analysis, using Document Centralities (Betweenness/Degree of Centrality/Eigenvector Centrality)

+##### Part i: Overview of the Network
+Like a good soldier, this data scientist does not give up (that easily at the least).
+Finding similarities model-approaches was difficult, but what if the information could be analyzed through the lens of network analysis.
+Below is a graphical representation of the network for the presumably smaller financial research groups or individuals.
+The parameters on document hits were set between 30 and 200, and IP address counts set between the same numbers to produce the graph of 4,333 documents.

+Type: Graph
+Number of nodes: 4333
+Number of edges: 7929
+Average degree:   3.6598

 ![](img/Modern_Art.png)

-The data is unlabeled and requires unsupervised learning techniques.
-Looking at the NetworkX graph, there appears to be a few popular documents, but there does not appear to be separate clusters or clear separate paths.
-The goal of the project was to develop an algorithm that uses centrality as an engine for a ML recommender; however, after running the data through a network analyzer, KM Clustering and DBSCAN, there does not appear to be discernable clusters to base the recommendations on.
+##### Part A: in KM Clustering

 **KM Clustering - 3D Representation of the Eigenvector Centrality/Betweenness Centrality/Centrality**